supercontainers/sc-tutorials/README.md

 - with compatibility layer in Shifter?
 (Shane)
 - in this case, possibly take 10 extra minutes from the next slot

-11:50 - 12:00 Interactive Q & A
+11:50 - 12:00 Interactive Q & A session

+12:00 - 13:00 LUNCH BREAK

+13:00 - 13:30 Optional Q & A session
 Using Slurm to submit container jobs

-12:00 - 13:00 LUNCH BREAK

-13:00 - 13:30 Optional Q & A Session

 13:30 - 14:20 Advanced HPC use cases (Marco)
 Might include: